Home > Events > Cycling > Tour de France > Trivia

 - The oldest Tour de France cyclist is Henri Paret, who was 50 years when he competed in 1904.
 The oldest winner was Firmin Lambot (Belgium) who was 36 years old in 1922.

-- The youngest winner was Henri Cornet (France) in 1904 who was 20 years old at the time.
+- The youngest winner was Henri Cornet (France) in 1904 who was 19 years, 352 days old at the time.
 The youngest rider to win the Tour twice was Tadej Pogačar, winning it in consecutive years 2020 and 2021.
+In 2020 he was 21 years, 364 days.
+The youngest ever stage winner was Fabio Battesini, who was just 19 years and 134 days old when he won a stage at the 1931 edition.

 - The shortest and longest Tours were 2,428 and 5,745 km in 1904 and 1926, respectively.

-- Eddy Merckx has worn the yellow jersey for 96 stages, more than any other rider in the history of the Tour de France.
+- Eddy Merckx wore the yellow jersey for 96 stages, more than any other rider in the history of the Tour de France.

 - In addition to those who have won the tour five or seven times, three other riders have managed to win the Tour three times: